1943 Argentine Revolution: Peronism vs. Anti-Peronism

 Spruille Braden, the new ambassador of the United States in Argentina, arrived in Buenos Aires on 19 May 1945.
 He was one of the main organizers of anti-Peronism.

 For Argentina, the year 1945 was characterized primarily by the radicalization of the conflict between Peronism and Anti-Peronism, driven to a large extent by the United States through its Argentine ambassador Spruille Braden.
 Henceforth the Argentine population would be divided into two factions directly opposed to one another: a largely Peronist working class and a largely anti-Peronist middle class and upper class.

 Braden arrived in Buenos Aires on 19 May.
 Braden was one of the owners of the mining company in Chile Braden Copper Company, an advocate of the imperialist "big stick".
 He openly held an anti-union position and opposed the industrialization of Argentina.
-It had previously played a significant role in the Chaco War between Bolivia and Paraguay, preserving the interests of the Standard Oil and operating in Cuba (1942) in order to sever relations its Spain.
+It had previously played a significant role in the Chaco War between Bolivia and Paraguay, preserving the interests of the Standard Oil and operating in Cuba (1942) in order to sever its relations with Spain.
 Braden later served as United States Undersecretary of Latin American Affairs and began to work as a lobbyist paid by the United Fruit Company, promoting the 1954 coup against Jacobo Arbenz in Guatemala.